arduino/help-center-content/content/Arduino Cloud/Arduino Chrome App/Use-Arduino-with-Chromebook.md

 ---

-## Install the Chromebook app
+## Install Arduino Cloud for Chromebook

-To use Arduino boards on Chromebook, you need to install an app from Arduino which handles serial communication with the board.
+To use Arduino boards on Chromebook, you need to install the **Arduino Cloud for Chromebook** app.
+This app handles serial communication with the board, and is replacing the previous Chrome Apps[^chrome-apps].

-### Arduino Cloud for Chromebook

-The **Arduino Cloud for Chromebook** app is recommended for most popular and newer boards.

-Follow these steps to install **Arduino Cloud for Chromebook**:
+Follow these steps to install Arduino Cloud for Chromebook:

 1. Open <a class="link-up-right" href="https://play.google.com/store/apps/details?id=cc.arduino.create_editor">Arduino Cloud for Chromebook (Google Play)</a>
 2. Click the **Install** button on the page.